MemSkill: Learning and Evolving Memory Skills for Self-Evolving Agents: Method

 \textbf{Selecting representative hard cases.} To focus designer updates on impactful failures, we cluster cases (e.g., KMeans) into groups that naturally reflect different query or error types.
 Within each cluster, we prioritize representative cases using a difficulty score that increases when task performance is low and when the same case fails repeatedly.
 This produces a compact set of high-value cases for skill evolution while preserving diversity across error types.

 \textbf{Two-stage skill evolution.} The designer updates the skill bank in two stages.
 First, it employs an LLM to analyze the selected hard cases and identify what memory behaviors are missing or mis-specified.
 Second, it uses the resulting analysis to propose concrete edits to existing skills and to introduce new skills.
-We keep the designer description concise here and provide prompt details in Appendix~\ref{appendix:prompts}.
+We keep the designer description concise and provide prompts in Appendix~\ref{appendix:prompts}.

 Notably, we maintain snapshots of the best-performing skill bank and roll back if an update degrades performance, with early stopping when repeated designer updates fail to improve the training signal.
 After each evolution step, we also briefly increase exploration by biasing selection toward newly introduced skills, encouraging the controller to try them and facilitating efficient learning of their utility.
-More details about the designer can be found in Appendix~\ref{appendix:detail_component}.
+Due to page limit, more details about the designer can be found in Appendix~\ref{appendix:detail_component}.